schol-js/schol/readme.md

 #### Citation Styles

-You can specify the citation format to use in your document with the `citation-style` front matter property -- just specify the ID of any style in the [Zotero Style Repository](https://www.zotero.org/styles).
+You can specify the citation format to use in your document with a `citation-style` property in your `scholfile.yaml` -- just specify the ID of any style in the [Zotero Style Repository](https://www.zotero.org/styles).
 To get the ID of a style from the Zotero Style Repository, hover over any style in the list and click the "Link" link that appears to the right of the style's date.
 The ID will appear in the Style Search bar -- exclude the `id:` part:

 ```yaml
 citation-style: apa-5th-edition